Pantheism

 the ancient and now re-emerging belief in the god1 Pan.2 Pantheism, to wit, the worship3 of Pan, comes in two versions.
 The naïve, folksy version of

-ancient Greece and Rom depicts the god Pan as a male creature, half human half goat who goes about
+ancient Greece and Rom depicts the god Pan as a The second version of Pan,

 first proposed in the ancient Indian Upanishads6 created about 800BC, let’s